-We provide support for Sophos Endpoint Security and Control on a number of virtualization solutions running supported guest operating systems.
-For full details refer to the system requirements page Virtualization platforms supported on Windows.
+Sophos provides support for Sophos Endpoint and Server protection on a number of virtualization solutions running supported guest operating systems such as:

-We will use commercially reasonable efforts (as described below) to support all forms of virtualization to assist customers running Sophos Endpoint Security and Control.
+Sophos uses commercially reasonable efforts (as described below) to support all forms of virtualization to assist customers running Sophos Endpoint and Server protection.
 This includes, but is not limited to, the following virtualization platforms:

-In this case, Sophos will investigate the issue using our existing maintenance process.
-However, if the problem only exists in the virtual environment then this indicates a difference between the virtual and the physical environment and it may be a problem that the virtualization vendor needs to solve.
+In this case, Sophos will investigate the issue using our existing maintenance process but if the problem only exists in the virtual environment then this indicates a difference between the virtual and the physical environment and it may be a problem that the virtualization vendor needs to solve.

 Sophos advises that issues directly relating to the above virtual environments and/or problems requiring code modification may fall outside the scope of such assistance.